 The first is prebiotics.
 "These are what the microbes eat in order to thrive," she explains.
 "Ingredients like seaweed and some of the gelling agents of the polysaccharide nature are used for prebiotics.
 The second is probiotics.
 This is where actual bacteria is put into products.
 This can be challenging to formulate as many preservative systems will eliminate this.
 The third is postbiotics.
 This is what you get after the microbes die and their chemistry is released.
 The study of the microbiome not slowing down the use of biotics will be incorporated more and more into skincare products in 2020."

 Rouleau's new Rapid Response Detox Toner ($42) is designed to stop breakouts in the early stages, so if you're spot-prone, it's well worth having on your vanity.
 It contains prebiotic Bioecolia that feeds the skin's good bacteria to ward off the bad, such as the P.Acnes bacteria that is responsible for breakouts.
-It also contains postbiotic lactic acid for gentle exfoliation and hydration, as well as the gold a salicylic acid complex called betaine salicylate to prevent clogged pores.
+It also contains postbiotic lactic acid for gentle exfoliation and hydration, as well as a salicylic acid complex called betaine salicylate to prevent clogged pores.

 French-born supplement brand Aime has launched a capsule skincare range including a cleanser, serum and lotion that all contain pre- and probiotics.